thaemes/GTAA_thesaurus_matcher/README.md

 The actual server.
 It starts a socket server on the local host (127.0.0.1).
 If you send it a word, it will do the following:

 1. Try to do a direct match (This takes a few milliseconds)
-2. If there is no direct match, it will use spacy to match it with word embeddings (this will take a few seconds)
+2. If there is no direct match, it will use spacy to match it with word embeddings (this will take a few seconds).
+The server will send a notification about this to the client(```!slow matching```).
 3. It returns matches to the client

 ### client_tester.py